Home/Blog/Well-Being/Women's Health/How to Bring on Your Period: A Guide for Delayed Cycles

 1. Stress: High-stress levels can affect hormone balance and delay your period.

-2. Weight Changes: Significant weight loss or gain can disrupt your monthly cycle.
+2. Weight changes: Significant weight loss or gain can disrupt your monthly cycle.

 3. Exercise: Excessive physical activity can also lead to irregular periods.

-4. Hormonal Imbalances: An excess of the hormones progestin or estrogen, which control the uterine lining, can cause heavy bleeding.
+4. Hormonal imbalances: An excess of the hormones progestin or estrogen, which control the uterine lining, can cause heavy bleeding.
 Hormone imbalances are most common in individuals who have recently begun menstruating or are nearing menopause.

 5. Illness: Acute or chronic illnesses such as pelvic inflammatory disease (PID), endometriosis, blood disorders, and benign tumours and cancers can possibly cause menstrual irregularity.